IchanP/L3-DateConverter/tests/testspecification.md

 ### Test Steps

 1. Test step 1.1 done
-2. Click on the "Small Date Conversion Page"  link in the header.
+2. Click on the "Small Date Conversion"  link in the header.

 #### Expected Result